Stanhoucke/golden_shoe/README.md

 An e-commerce website for a well-known British shoe company, Golden Shoe.

+The app uses:
-The app uses a React frontend, Spring Boot backend, and MongoDB database.
-The JUnit and Cypress testing suites are used for unit, integration, and end-to-end testing.
+* A React frontend, Spring Boot backend, and MongoDB database.
+* The JUnit and Cypress testing suites for unit, integration, and end-to-end testing.
+* Postman for testing API endpoints.

 [View the API Documentation](https://documenter.getpostman.com/view/17606355/UUxuiVcB)